V1s7a/quantum-pqc-dualthreat/README.md

 # quantum-pqc-dualthreat
-The Dual Threat to Cryptography in the Quantum Era: Side-Channels and Quantum Cryptanalysis
+The Dual Threat to Cryptography in the Quantum Era: Quantum Cryptanalysis & Exploiting Post-Quantum Cryptography